alibaba/GraphScope/docs/flex/interactive/data_model.md

 When working with GraphScope Interactive, the data model must be defined while [using custom graph data](./custom_graph_data).
 This data model consists of two primary components: graph data and entity data.

+## Graph Identifier

+Interactive internally maintains a unique id for each graph.
+User can use this unique id to manage/query the graph via the [Interactive Java SDK](./development/java/java_sdk) or [Interactive Python SDK](./development/python/python_sdk).

 ## Graph Data
 The graph data encompasses two fundamental elements: